New drug delivery mechanism could aid breast cancer treatment

 Designation from the National Cancer Institute

-In June 2023, the UF Health Cancer Center became the 72nd NCI-designated cancer center and the only NCI-designated cancer center based at a public university in the state of Florida.
+In June 2023, the UF Health Cancer Institute became the 72nd NCI-designated cancer center and the only NCI-designated cancer center based at a public university in the state of Florida.

 Clinical Research Office

-The mission of the UF Health Cancer Center Clinical Research Office, or CRO, is to help deliver new and promising cancer treatments that improve the lives of our patients at the UF Health Cancer Center.
+The mission of the UF Health Cancer Institute’s Clinical Research Office, or CRO, is to help deliver new and promising cancer treatments that improve the lives of our patients at the UF Health Cancer Institute.

 Doctor shows results to old patient x-ray of the lungs